Noam Cohen (footballer)

-Noam Cohen (נעם כהן; born 6 January 1999) is an Israeli footballer who plays as a defender for Ironi Kiryat Shmona.
+Noam Cohen (נעם כהן; born 6 January 1999) is an Israeli footballer who plays as a defender for Hapoel Petah Tikva.

 Career

-CLub career
+Club career

 Cohen started his career with Israeli top flight side Maccabi Tel Aviv.
 In 2018, he was sent on loan to Beitar Tel Aviv Bat Yam in the Israeli second tier.
 In 2019, Cohen was sent on loan to Israeli top flight club Sektzia Ness Ziona, where he made 22 league appearances and scored 0 goals.
 On 31 August 2019, he debuted for Sektzia Ness Ziona during a 0–3 loss to Maccabi Netanya.

 International career

 Cohen is eligible to represent Luxembourg internationally through his grandparents.